Xilinx/mlir-aie/AIEDialect.md

 Example:
 ```
-  %subview = AIE.objectFifo.acquire<Produce>(%objFifo : !AIE.objectFifo<memref<16xi32>>, 3) : !AIE.objectFifoSubview<memref<16xi32>>
+  %subview = AIE.objectFifo.acquire @of1 (Produce, 3) : !AIE.objectFifoSubview<memref<16xi32>>
   %elem = AIE.objectFifo.subview.access %subview[0] : !AIE.objectFifoSubview<memref<16xi32>> -> memref<16xi32>
 ```
-In this example, elem is the first object of the subview.
+In this example, %elem is the first object of the subview.
 Note that this may not correspond to the first element of the objectFifo if other acquire operations took place beforehand.